Select Page

 3. Secret Transportation

-Today, some remnants of the Berlin Underground during World War II can still be visited and explored.
+Still today some of these digs from the Berlin Underground during World War II are open for visiting and further exploration.
 These sites offer a unique opportunity to witness the underground network that played a significant role during the war:

 1. Berlin War Bunker